 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Women with breast cancer may experience breast changes or symptoms, but many women do not show any of these signs or symptoms when diagnosed.
 Many times, breast signs or symptoms can be caused by a medical condition that is not cancer.
-If you are concerned about a sign or symptom, please talk with your doctor.

 The signs and symptoms that should be discussed with a doctor include: